EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 • Who it applies to

-This article is written for Health & Safety managers, compliance teams, and procurement professionals.
+This article is written for Health & Safety managers, compliance teams, procurement professionals and employers responsible for PPE selection.

 What Is EN ISO 20471?

-EN ISO 20471 is the international standard specifying requirements for high-visibility clothing intended to provide conspicuous visibility of the wearer against complex backgrounds in hazardous situations.
+EN ISO 20471 is the international standard specifying requirements for high-visibility clothing intended to make the wearer conspicuous against complex backgrounds in hazardous situations.

-• Fluorescent materials (visibility in daylight and low light)
+• Fluorescent materials for visibility in daylight and low light

 https://hivizworkwear.net/collections/hi-vis